Extracting Persistent Clusters in Dynamic Data via M\"obius inversion: About the -slack interleaving distance between DMSs

+\ok{We clarify the computational complexity of $\dintm$ (cf. Theorem \ref{thm:complex}) and provide a few examples of computing $\dintm$.}

-We relate the Gromov-Hausdorff distance between two given ultrametric spaces to the interleaving distance $\dintm$ between certain derived DMSs.
-Then, invoking results from F. Schmiedl's PhD thesis we obtain the claim of Theorem \ref{thm:complex}.
+\paragraph{Computational complexity of $\dintm$.} We relate the Gromov-Hausdorff distance between two given ultrametric spaces to the interleaving distance $\dintm$ between certain DMSs induced by those ultrametric spaces.
+Then, invoking results from F. Schmiedl's PhD thesis \cite{schmiedl2015shape,schmiedl2017computational} we obtain the claim of Theorem \ref{thm:complex}.